okeeffed/cheat-sheets/COMP3520-OS/2-Process-Description-And-Control.md

 - Using multiprogramming to handle multiple interactive jobs
 - Multiple users simultaneously access system through terminal
 - Processor's time shared among multiple users
+- Timesharing (multitasking): CPU switches jobs so frequently that users can interact with each job while it is running, creating interactive computing
+	- Resp time < 1s
+	- Each user has at least one program executing in memory -> `process`
+	- If several jobs ready to run at the same time -> `CPU Scheduling`
+	- To ensure orderly execution -> `Synchronization` and `Communication`
+	- `Virtual memory` allows execution of processes not completely in memory
+	- Also need mechanisms for `Security and Protection`